Kheiden/arduino-wifi-gateway/README.md

 ## Prerequisites

+This has been tested on a [Arduino® UNO R4 WiFi](https://store.arduino.cc/products/uno-r4-wifi).
+It may work on other Arduinos which have WiFi capabilities.

 Run `pip3 install -r requirements.txt` in your python environment of choice.

 Copy `.env.template` to `.env` and update the environment variable to match your Wifi